Would you like to have spiritual boldness?

 Acts 28:31 in the Classic Amplified Bible says:

 “Preaching to them the kingdom of God and teaching them about the Lord Jesus Christ with boldness and quite openly, and without being molested or hindered.”

 If you are alive, God has a divine assignment for you.

 Dwight L. Moody once said:

 “David was the last one we would have chosen to fight the giant, but he was chosen of God.”

 Here are the seven keys to spiritual boldness.

 1. Exercise Emotional Control Over Negative Emotions.

-A person with spiritual boldness will fight and conqueror the following list of seven emotions.
+A person with spiritual boldness must fight and conqueror the following seven emotions.